RagnarB83/ash-documentation/docs/Metalloprotein-I.rst

 ###############################################################

 Once OpenMM_Modeller has finished setting up the system we need to do some basic classical simulations to make sure the system is stable before attemping future QM/MM geometry optimizations or QM/MM MD.
-While OpenMM_Modeller returns a valid OpenMMTheory ASH object that could be used as input in the next steps, it is often more convenient to separate the OpenMM_Modeller setup in one script and simulations in another script.
-It is also required in this case because we need to be able define bond-constraints for the metal ion in the OpenMMTheory definition.
+While OpenMM_Modeller returns a valid OpenMMTheory ASH object that could be used as input in the next steps, it is more convenient to separate the OpenMM_Modeller setup in one script and simulations in another script.
+It is also required in this case as we need to be able define bond-constraints for the metal ion in the OpenMMTheory definition.

 To create an OpenMMTheory object in a new script from the OpenMM_Modeller setup we can read in a list of forcefield XML files that were used in the original setup together with the PDB-file: